 Advanced configuration

-After installing Data Catalog, there may be other components you need to set up, depending on your environment.
-Use the following topics as needed, to finish setting up your environment.
+After installing Data Catalog, you may need to set up additional components, depending on your environment.
+Use the following topics as needed to finish setting up your environment.

 Configure system environment variables